pablo-arantes/AEV-PLIG/README.md

 The script then creates graphs and pytorch data to run the AEV-PLIG model specified with *trained_model_name*.
 The default is AEV-PLIG trained on PDBbind v2020 but we recommend using AEV-PLIG trained with PDBbind v2020 and BindingNet.

 The predictions are saved under *output/predictions/data_name_predictions.csv*

+For the example dataset, the script takes around 20 seconds to run